amamina/VCF-Processing-Pipeline-R/README.md

 VCF files are powerful, but they’re not exactly user-friendly if you just want to quickly inspect variants or share results.
-This pipeline helps bridge that gap by:
- Understanding of the VCF format
-,Use of R for bioinformatics data processing
-,Data extraction from specialized genomic formats ,Export to analysis-friendly formats (CSV/XLSX) ,Handling metadata and genotype information separately ,Creation of a reproducible workflow
+This pipeline helps bridge that gap by: understanding of the VCF format, use of R for bioinformatics data processing, data extraction from specialized genomic formats, export to analysis-friendly formats (CSV/XLSX), handling metadata and genotype information separately, creation of a reproducible workflow.

 This project is a simple but complete workflow for handling VCF files in R and turning them into something easier to explore in Excel.